glennhenry/cs-notes/docs/cloud-computing-and-distributed-systems/09-peer-to-peer/peer-to-peer.md

 **Main Source :**

 - **[Peer-to-peer - Wikipedia](https://en.wikipedia.org/wiki/Peer-to-peer)**
+- **Book : Chapter 8 of Distributed and Cloud Computing - Kai Hwang**

 **Peer-to-Peer (P2P)** is a decentralized architecture which participants, called **peers**, interact and collaborate with each other directly, without the need for a central server or authority.
 Each peer can act both as a client and a server, they can request resources, or even serving others request.